Astrosp/Awesome-OSINT-For-Everything/README.md

 - [Text and File Hash Calculator](https://defuse.ca/checksums.htm) - This page lets you hash ASCII text or a file with many different hash algorithms.
 Checksums are commonly used to verify the integrety of data.
 The most common use is to verify that a file has been downloaded without error.
 The data you enter here is 100% private, neither the data nor hash values are ever recorded.
 - [HTML Sanitizer Tool](https://defuse.ca/html-sanitize.htm) - This tool will take your text and convert all the special characters to their proper HTML codes, so you can paste text with special characters or HTML code onto your website.
 It has been carefully designed so that the HTML produced by this tool looks and behaves exactly like the original text does in a text editor
 - [URL Decoder/Encoder](https://meyerweb.com/eric/tools/dencoder/) - encode/decode URL in url form.
-- [ODA - The Online Disassembler](https://onlinedisassembler.com/odaweb/) - A lightweight, online service for when you don’t have the time, resources, or requirements to use a heavier-weight alternative.
-Explore executables by dissecting its sections, strings, symbols, raw hex and machine level instructions.
 - [Disasm.pro](https://disasm.pro/) - A realtime assembler/disassembler (formerly known as disasm.ninja)
 - [Fotor](https://www.fotor.com/photo-editor-app/editor/basic) - Online image editor remove bg, crop, edit...
 - [Decompiler.com](http://www.decompiler.com/) - online decompiler for java, apk, lua ....